$r$-cross $t$-intersecting families via necessary intersection points: Introduction

-Several results for specific measures and~$t$-intersecting families are known, in particular a product measure version of the Ahlswede-Khachatrian theorem concerning $t$-intersecting families, see \cite{AK3,BeyEngel,TokushigeproductAK,DinurSafra,Filmus1,Filmus2}.
+Several results for specific measures and (cross) intersecting families are known, see \cite{AK3,BeyEngel,TokushigeproductAK,DinurSafra,Filmus1,Filmus2}.
 For a more thorough overview we recommend Chapter~12 in~\cite{FranklTokushige}.
-Another related result due to Borg~\cite{Borgcrosstintprod} determines the maximum product of measures of two cross~$t$-intersecting families.
+In particular, a result due to Borg~\cite{Borgcrosstintprod} determines the maximum product of measures of~$2$-cross~$t$-intersecting families.

 Since normally the measures considered depend only on the size of the sets, we will introduce the following abuse of notation.
-For a function~$\mu:[n]\to\mathds{R}_{\geq 0}$ and a set~$F\subseteq [n]$ we consider the measure~$F\mapsto\mu(\vert F\vert)$ but omit the vertical lines, i.e., we write~$\mu(F)$ instead of~$\mu(\vert F\vert)$ and we refer to~$\mu$ as a measure.
+For a function~$\mu:[n]_0\to\mathds{R}_{\geq 0}$ and a set~$F\subseteq [n]$ we consider the measure~$F\mapsto\mu(\vert F\vert)$ but omit the vertical lines, i.e., we write~$\mu(F)$ instead of~$\mu(\vert F\vert)$ and we refer to~$\mu$ as a measure.
 Further, for~$\mathcal{F}\subseteq\ccP([n])$ we will write~$\mu(\mathcal{F})=\sum_{F\in\mathcal{F}}\mu(F)$.